Raul Zamudio

 • Imago Libri

-• In the Mind’s Eye: Essays across the Animate World
+• In the Mind’s Eye: Essays across the Animate World, by Elizabeth Dodd

 • Janaina Tschape at Brent Sikkema Gallery